IzmalMuhamad/front-end-assessment/README.md

 This is a Front-End Assessment provided by Sigma School.
 It is a todo list of games that needs to be finished.
 This project is using React + Javascript + Redux.
+Boostrap and Boostrap icons is also used here.